 As a postgraduate student studying at Masters level you are expected to be motivated and self-directed, and are responsible for organising your own time and making sure that assessment deadlines and other requirements are met.
-As a distance-learning student this is particularly important.
+As a blended-learning student this is particularly important.

-Weekly time commitments may vary week to week, but you are expected to study a minimum of approximately 12.5 hours a week for a 20 credit module.
-If you are having difficulty in meeting any module requirements it is your responsibility to let the Assessment Administrator or your Module Coordinator know.
+Weekly time commitments may vary week to week, but you are expected to study a minimum of approximately: